 Howard is a medium-sized village located in the state of Wisconsin.
 With a population of 19,250 people and three constituent neighborhoods, Howard is the 45th largest community in Wisconsin.

+Howard is a somewhat ethnically-diverse village.
 The people who call Howard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Howard residents report their race to be White, followed by Asian.
-Important ancestries of people in Howard include Polish, Irish, Belgian, and French .
+Important ancestries of people in Howard include Polish, Belgian, Irish, and French .

 The most common language spoken in Howard is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Miao/Hmong.